-Few things incentivize people more than money.
-Now all members of your company will feel motivated to focus on customer satisfaction, as they’ll earn something out of the experience as well.
+With a compensation program, all members of your company will feel motivated to focus on customer satisfaction, as they’ll earn something out of the experience as well.

 Start Hiring More Customer-Centric Employees

-Whether your new hires were once customer service representatives or involved in human resources, they have the necessary skill set your company is looking for as you begin to focus more on your customers and their satisfaction.
+Whether your new hires were once customer service representatives or involved in human resources, they have the necessary skill set your customer-centric company is looking for as you begin to focus more on your customers and their satisfaction.

 Tap into Customer Empathy

 To feel empathy for another person is not the same thing as sympathy.
 When you’re sympathetic, you feel bad for a person and that’s it.

 Having empathy puts you in the customer’s shoes, so to speak, so you can quickly and efficiently come up with a solution that suits their problem.

-Customer-Centric vs. Product-Centric: Understanding the Differences
+Customer-Centric vs Product-Centric: Understanding the Differences

 Your company has begun working on its client-centric approach, yet you still feel like there are some kinks you have to work out.